 Frédérique has been teaching Classical & Jazz Piano, Improvisation, Music Theory, Harmony & Composition in various music schools in France, privately, and from 1993 to 2006, at the French American Conservatory of Music at Carnegie Hall, New York, NY.

-In May 2006, she moves to Barcelona, Spain, to explore more horizons and enhance her music with new colors.
+In May 2006, she moved to Barcelona, Spain, to explore more horizons and enhance her music with new colors.

-At the beginning of 2008 she forms the group “Resonessence” (inspired by the concept of the group Myriade she had in New York) who’s essence is to create a unified sound made of many voices and different cultural influences with an unusual instrumentation: piano & voice, oud, clarinet & bass clarinet, cello and percussion.
+At the beginning of 2008 she formed the group “Resonessence” (inspired by the concept of the group Myriade she had in New York) who’s essence was to create a unified sound made of many voices and different cultural influences with an unusual instrumentation: piano & voice, oud, clarinet & bass clarinet, cello and percussion.

-In 2009 Frédérique starts collaborating with tapdancer Roxane Butterfly (http://worldbeats.free.fr) for the project “Mood Danza” performed at the Festival Arte Donne in Turin in June and at the Festival Mediterraneo in Genova (Italy).
+In 2009 Frédérique collaborated with tapdancer Roxane Butterfly (http://worldbeats.free.fr) for the project “Mood Danza” performed at the Festival Arte Donne in Turin in June and at the Festival Mediterraneo in Genova (Italy).
 A new version of the show was presented at Joe’s Pub in New York, July 31st 2010.

 Since summer 2015 she is dedicating herself to free improvisation piano solo and in various duo or trio projects with percussions, violin, accordion, clarinet, and even dance, as well as two pianos settings.
 She released a new album EMERGENCE, Solo Piano improvisations and is currently touring with this CD in fully improvised piano solo concerts, with occasional special guests.